EmmaTheMartian/clockwork/api/readme.md

 task:[name] (map) = {
 	// A help message for the task, displayed with `clockwork --tasks` help (string)

+	// A category for the task, displayed with `clockwork --tasks` category (string)

 	// A list of tasks that this one depends on.
 These are executed in the
 	// same order they are defined.
 Duplicate entries are allowed.